 UNECE will carry out studies on readiness of the BSEC Member States to implement the Trade Facilitation Agreement of the World Trade Organization in the BSEC Region following the UN methodology.

 On 28 November 2014 the Heads of Customs Administrations of the BSEC Member States, in the Declaration on “Initiatives of Customs Administrations in Trade Facilitation”, committed themselves to further enhance interaction in this important field.

-Presently discussions are also going on with regard to the issues on coordinated border management concept (promoted by the World Customs Organization), on methodology of the Time Release Study (TRS), on preparation of a road map for enhancing integrity of customs officials etc.
+Presently discussions are also going on with regard to the issues on coordinated border management concept (promoted by the World Customs Organization), methodology of the Time Release Study (TRS), preparation of a road map for enhancing integrity of customs officials, Expert Dialogue on E-commerce etc.